-This is something I have been planning in my head for a while and I was looking for an excuse to make it a reality.
-I had the chance over the Bank Holiday weekend as the weather was rubbish and we had friends coming for dinner on Sunday with their little boy who is the same age as Monkey.
-I am a little disappointed that I didn’t manage to get any photos of them actually playing with it.. but because of needing an adult to read the story it just didn’t really work out!
+Going on a Bear Hunt Small World Play: This is something I have been planning in my head for a while.
+And I was looking for an excuse to make it a reality.
+I had the chance over the Bank Holiday weekend as the weather was rubbish.
+Plus we had friends coming for dinner on Sunday with their little boy who is the same age as Monkey.
+I am a little disappointed that I didn’t manage to get any photos of them actually playing with it..
+But because of needing an adult to read the story it just didn’t really work out!

 This one did take a bit longer to put together than the other small world play set ups we have done but I think it was worth the effort.
 First I started with a Melissa and Doug Doorbell House and some little people for the characters from the story.
 For the swishy swashy grass I used a place mat!
 I was looking for artificial grass and came across the place setting which was a cheaper option.
 You could use real grass (probably a better sensory experience if I am honest) but I wasn’t sure how long I was going to leave it out so opted for the fake kind.

 I toyed with the idea of using real water for the deep dark river, but instead used blue cellophane with some glass beads in different shades of blue.
 I suspect the boys would have preferred water but I was trying to keep the mess to a minimum…